amorphic/amorphic.github.io/james_stewart_cv.md

 ##Projects

+[SparkCC][sparkcc]

+:   President and co-founder of SparkCC: a makerspace/hackerspace located on the Central Coast of New South Wales, Australia.

 [Braubbuddy][braubuddy]

 :   Braubuddy is an Open Source temperature management framework written in Python.
 Conceived as a means of monitoring and controlling the fermentation temperature of beer.